10 minutes Reading time

 Implementing this could spark a rise in sales, with 87% of UK retail purchases made online, and 78% of Brits using their mobile for shopping when commuting.
 This is an opportunity not to be missed, especially with their 1.8 million Instagram followers.

-While the men’s clothing industry does show some promising social scores, they are small in comparison with the women’s fashion market.
+While the men’s clothing industry in the UK does show some promising social scores, they are small in comparison with the women’s fashion market.

 Men’s fashion retailers can improve their social scores and widen their brand reach by: